Erfan4708/JobLinker/README.md

 **Scheduled Task Management:** JobLinker uses Celery Beat for task scheduling, which automates the periodic execution of web crawlers to update the job database with fresh listings.

-**Custom Driver Configuration:** You can configure your own driver settings in the `task.py` file to suit your requirements.
+**Custom Driver Configuration:** You can configure your own Webdriver settings in the `task.py` file to suit your requirements.

 ## Installation

 To run JobLinker locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/joblinker.git`
+1. Clone the repository: `git clone https://github.com/Erfan4708/JobLinker`
 2. Navigate to the project directory: `cd joblinker`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Set up your database configuration in `settings.py`